ishit03/Tasks/README.md

 📝 Allows user to create and manage tasks\
 📒 Database to store and retrieves user tasks securely\
-🔐 Authetication using Firebase to ensure secure access to user's tasks\
+🔐 Authentication using Firebase to ensure secure access to user's tasks\
 ⏰ Sends a reminder to user when the tasks are incomplete\
 📱 Visually appealing and intuitive user interface, complete with rich animations